thomas-iniguez-visioli/stable-diffusion-webui-amdgpu/README.md

-# Stable Diffusion web UI with DirectML
+# Stable Diffusion web UI with more backends

 A web interface for Stable Diffusion, implemented using Gradio library.